rfetamia/rfetamia/README.md

 ### <div align="center">On the journey to becoming a Software Engineer 👨‍💻 🚀 </div>

-- 🔭 I’m currently working on Extensive Scientific Calculator WebApp
+- 🔭 I’m currently working on podcast transcript generator with some NLP analytics

-- 🌱 I’m currently learning Django and Algorithms
+- 🌱 I’m currently learning Flask, Scrapy, and spaCy

 - 👯 I’m looking to collaborate with a mentor